Juantantan/MandelbrotExplorer/Readme.md

   require it but could be modified to work with different user interaction libraries, such as glfw, as mentioned previously.
 * glu.h - OpenGL helper header file.
 (Usually already present in the include/GL folder) Installing these 3rd party dibraries will be different on different platforms.
-In Windows there is an SDK which can be installed but this may exist already on your machine in the other OS'.
-Of course, you can often find the open source header files offered on their own or as part of other open source offerings.
+In Windows there is an SDK which can be installed but this may exist already on your machine in the other OS's.
+You can often find the open source header files offered on their own or as part of other open source offerings.

 ### OpenCL notes
 The OpenCL specification is managed by Khronos Group.
 Khronos.org is an organisation of representatives